rcj1/todos/README.md

 ### What's next?
 Push notifications and mobile app!

+### Footnote
+Please be patient if you need a few seconds to register or sign in.
+The backend is hosted for free on Heroku, and this creates a lag when the app goes dormant.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).